 A Dalit’s grasp of land issues in India is far superior to that of any other class.
 The reason is not too far to seek.
 No other class has suffered as much due to land (or the lack of it) as the Dalits.
 It has made Dalits cry, it has led to them being burnt alive, it has ruined their homes, it has forced them to migrate from their homes and hearths, and it has made their women suffer indescribable indignities.
 That is why Dalit thought is very articulate on land issues.

-Kabir was the first Dalit thinker to speak out on land issues.
+Dalit thinking on land issues can be traced to Kabir.
 That was in the 15th century.
 Kabir’s verses very realistically and touchingly depict the atrocities of the landlords, the unbearable burden of land revenue, the grinding poverty of the peasants and their forced migration from the villages.
 In the 19th century, Jotiba Phule wrote Kisan Ka Koda, centred on land issues.

 It is said that “Sabe bhumi Gopal ki” (All the land belongs to god).
 But that was never true, except in the primitive age.
 As the civilization developed, private ownership of land became the norm.
 One who was able to grab the biggest chunk of land became the landlord and subsequently, probably the biggest landlord became the king.
 During the monarchial rule in India, Brahmins changed the meaning of “Gopal” to king and “Sabe bhumi Gopal ki” became “Sabe bhumi raja ki”.